Housing and Residence Life: Move-In Information

 When do I move in?

 SAIC has a variety of move-in dates and times.
-Please see the times listed below to learn your date and time for new Spring 2018 students.
+Please see the times listed below to learn your date and time.

 New International Students